-Rolls of Gaffer tape are being purchased and will be cut to length as needed.

-Will be used outside at entry points for queuing lines for students (line of red tape placed on sidewalk every 1.8 m).
+- Rolls of Gaffer tape are being purchased and will be cut to length as needed. - Red tape can be used in classroom areas for traffic control only.
+All staff must wear their face mask while in an occupied classroom and the only time eye protection comes off is when 2m distancing is in place. - Will be used outside at entry points for queuing lines for students (line of red tape placed on sidewalk every 1.8 m).